axj65/ECO395M/homework/HW2_Albert_Joe.md

 Since the bank collects data on all of its customers, I would recommend that the bank use the population or a randomly selected subset of the population to design a predictive model.
+In particular, the bank has an imbalanced classification problem.
+One way to deal with this is to conduct random over-sampling, random under-sampling, or both.
+The bank does need to ensure that it is not over over-sampling or over under-sampling in their re-sample.
+Other techniques could involve using different methods and techniques from the logistic regression model used in this assignment.

 ## 3. Children and Hotel Reservations